JetBrains/Qodana/topics/flexinspect.md

 ### Modify the inspection template to your needs

 You can modify the inspection template that you have [already created](#Create+an+inspection+template).
-To check whether a class has a constructor method, you can iterate over all methods and use the `isConstructor()` method.
+To check whether a class has a constructor method, in this example you can iterate over all methods and use the `isConstructor()` method.
 If there is no constructor method, the inspection generate the error showing that a class has no constructor method.

 Here is the Kotlin snippet for the `noConstructor.inspection.kts` file containing inline comments.